 When it comes to construction site CCTV, there are a few options.

 For sites that have on-site security teams an HD CCTV system is the perfect option.
 Construction site CCTV systems can be tower mounted and can be moved from site to site as one project ends and another starts.
 These video surveillance systems are able to run via their own power source and are transmitted via 4G to a control centre.

 There is a range of reasons construction firms invest in CCTV systems for their building sites.
 If CCTV is front of mind for you right now, we’d recommend reading our blog on the benefits of construction site CCTV.

 Monitored CCTV systems

 For construction firms focused on cost, we recommend understanding the benefits of a monitored CCTV service.

-External CCTV monitoring systems are viewed and managed 24/7 by an external team of security professionals.
+An external team of security professionals views external CCTV monitoring systems.
 When comparing CCTV monitoring against a standard onsite CCTV installation, from a cost point of view, you can reduce the cost of security by up to 80%.